Weak reflection principle for L\'evy processes: Weak symmetry of spectrally negative L e vy processes

 is well defined and holds for all large enough real $\lambda>0$.
-Lemma \ref{le:psiprimeUpsilon.est} shows that the right hand side of the above is well defined for all $\lambda\in H_{R_1}=\left\{\lambda\,:\,Re(\lambda)>R_1\right\}$, with $R_1>0$ given in Lemma \ref{le:psiprimeUpsilon.est}.
-In fact, it is easy to deduce that the right hand side of (\ref{eq.anExt}) is analytic in $H_{R_1}$.
-To see this, first, notice that the integrand in (\ref{eq.anExt}) is analytic in $\lambda\in H_{R_1}$ (as the denominators cannot vanish).
-Then, differentiate, formally, inside the integral and apply the same estimates as in the proof of Lemma \ref{le:psiprimeUpsilon.est}, to show that the integral of the derivative is absolutely convergent, for any $\lambda\in H_{R_1}$.
-Thus, we have proved the following corollary.
+Lemma~\ref{lepsiprimeUpsilonest} shows that the right-hand side of the above is well defined for all $\lambda\in H_{R_1}= \{\lambda\dvtx \Re(\lambda)>R_1 \}$, with $R_1>0$ given in Lemma~\ref {lepsiprimeUpsilonest}.
+In fact, it is easy to deduce that the right-hand side of (\ref{eqanExt}) is analytic in $H_{R_1}$.
+To see this, first notice that the integrand in (\ref{eqanExt}) is analytic in $\lambda\in H_{R_1}$ (as the denominators cannot vanish).
+Then differentiate, formally, inside the integral, and apply the same estimates as in the proof of Lemma~\ref{lepsiprimeUpsilonest} to show that the integral of the derivative is absolutely convergent, for any $\lambda\in H_{R_1}$.
+Thus we have proved the following corollary.

-\begin{cor} Let Assumptions \ref{ass:1} and \ref{ass:2} hold, and let $R_1>0$ be the constant appearing in Lemma \ref{le:psiprimeUpsilon.est}.
-Then, the function $\lambda\mapsto\psi'(\lambda)\Upsilon(\psi(\lambda))$ (defined in (\ref{eq.rhs.def}), for all large enough real $\lambda>0$) can be extended analytically to $H_{R_1}=\left\{\lambda\,:\,Re(\lambda)>R_1\right\}$ via (\ref{eq.anExt}). \end{cor}
+\begin{cor} Let Assumptions~\ref{ass1} and~\ref{ass2} hold, and let $R_1>0$ be the constant appearing in Lemma~\ref{lepsiprimeUpsilonest}.
+Then the function $\lambda\mapsto\psi'(\lambda)\Upsilon(\psi(\lambda))$ [defined in (\ref{eqrhsdef}), for all large enough real $\lambda >0$] can be extended analytically to $H_{R_1}= \{\lambda\dvtx \Re(\lambda)>R_1 \}$ via (\ref{eqanExt}). \end{cor}